straider/coding-dojo/QuickReferenceGuide/Chapter 03 - The Basics.md

 ### 3.1.1.
 Single Declaration

-Every variable declaration is untyped and initialized, except for class and instance variables which are still untyped but are not initialized.
+Every variable declaration is untyped and initialized, except for class and instance variables which are untyped and are not initialized.

 ### 3.1.2.
 Multiple Declaration